 How you’re going to get around whilst on holiday isn’t at the forefront of many people’s minds when planning a trip.
 But unfortunately, failing to give this aspect enough attention could result in you spending an extortionate amount of money or even finding yourself stuck somewhere or bound to your hotel.
-Luckily, there are some transport top tips that can help you get from A to B without any stress or trouble to help make your holiday an experience to remember for all the right reasons.
+Luckily, some transport top tips can help you get from A to B without any stress or trouble to help make your holiday an experience to remember for all the right reasons.

 Take Public Transport

 Opting for public transport is usually the most inexpensive way of getting around big cities and towns.
 Depending on your location, there could be buses, trams, and trains (both above and below ground.
-Check out the various routes and options wherever you are going, and figure out whether you can use any of these to reach different spots you would like to visit.
-If there is public transport available, it’s likely to take you at least to the main center and possibly direct to many tourist destinations too.
-Carry some coins or change with you if you know you will be getting on something such as the bus or tram as you may need to present this immediately when boarding.
+Check out the various routes and options wherever you go, and figure out whether you can use any of these to reach different spots you would like to visit.
+If there is public transport available, it’s likely to take you at least to the main centre and possibly direct you to many tourist destinations too.
+Carry some coins or change with you if you know you will be getting on something such as the bus or tram, as you may need to present this immediately when boarding.
 Always be vigilant with your belongings, especially on particularly packed carriages, as sometimes thieves target tourists and can potentially make off with your bag if you fail to protect it sufficiently.

 Look Out For Deals & Vouchers

 Sometimes companies host deals or offer vouchers to sure travellers that can make your trip much more affordable.
 If you’re going on a trip with your children, look out for family or group tickets that can knock down the price when you all travel simultaneously on the same routes.
 Often children count as a lower fare (along with the elderly), so ask about this whenever you come to buy any tickets.